hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Make names differ in meaning

-_Guideline._ Don’t use names that have the same meaning as each other
+_Guideline._ Don’t use names that have the same meaning as each other.
+Avoid names that only differ by changing words for their synonyms.

-_Refactoring._ Rename both variables with more explicit names
+_Refactoring._ Rename both variables with more explicit names.

 _Example violations._ `input`/`inputValue`, `recordCount`/`numberOfRecords`